fluxninja/aperture/docs/content/introduction.md

 <!-- vale on -->

-The [FluxNinja Aperture](https://github.com/fluxninja/aperture) project, an open source Intelligent Load Management platform that seamlessly integrates into any tech stack.
-This innovative platform is built to empower developers, platform engineers, and reliability engineers, providing them with an advanced control mechanism dovetailed with an observability layer.
-Aperture streamlines the task of handling diverse traffic load intensities, spanning from low throughput instances to conditions necessitating web-scale capacities.
+Aperture is an [open source](https://github.com/fluxninja/aperture) load management platform designed for classifying, scheduling, and rate-limiting API traffic in cloud applications.
+Built upon a foundation of observability and a global control plane, it offers a comprehensive suite of load management capabilities.
+These capabilities enhance the reliability and performance of cloud applications while also optimizing resource utilization.

-Aperture's cutting-edge features enable teams to effortlessly implement intelligent load management strategies, ensuring optimal performance and maximal infrastructure utilization optimal end-user experience, even during service failures.
-This versatility and resilience apply across all types of systems, including monolithic architectures and distributed microservices environments.
+Aperture can seamlessly integrate with existing control points such as gateways, service meshes, and application middlewares.
+Moreover, it offers SDKs for developers who need to establish control points around specific features or code sections inside applications.

 ## ⚙️ Load management capabilities

-Aperture offers a suite of intelligent load management capabilities that are applicable to a wide range of cloud-native applications.
-These capabilities ensure the reliability and stability of applications, and include:
+Aperture provides a variety of advanced load management features:

 - 🛡️
   [**Adaptive Service Protection**](./use-cases/service-protection/protection.md):